 - Make sure that site managers have the authority to run an MOT centre effectively

-For these points you need to make sure your testers understand what you want them to do, show that your MOT station complies with testing standards and how you manage the centre and your testers.
-With MOTQM consultancy, the online system manages everything in a simple online system – take a look at the video below.
+For these points, you need to make sure your testers understand what you want them to do, show that your MOT station complies with testing standards and how you manage the centre and your testers.
+With MOT Quality Management, the online system manages everything in a simple online system.
+Take a look at the video below.
 Part of our package is that when you sign up we will check all of your business information and help with changes you need to make with the DVSA.
 On our audit we check that your security and data protection policies are in place, and carry out a full induction with your site managers.